 - Speaker

-Some of the guitar amp also have effects and reverb circuits before the power amplifier.
+Some guitar amps also have effects and reverb circuits before the power amplifier.

-Power amplifiers require certain minimum input signal level to function.
-Signals from the electrical circuits of guitar does not have enough power to drive the power amplifiers.
+Power amplifiers require a certain minimum input signal level to function.
+Signals from the electrical circuits of the guitar do not have enough power to drive the power amplifiers.
 Hence a Pre-amplifier is used to boost the signal to levels required by the main amplifiers.
 It also reduces noise and interference in the guitar sound signals.

-Majority of guitar power amplifiers still make use of vacuum tubes.
-The distortion patters and the characteristics of the vacuum tubes are loved by most musicians.
+The majority of guitar power amplifiers still make use of vacuum tubes.
+The distortion patterns and the characteristics of the vacuum tubes are loved by most musicians.

-Amplifier circuits are further classified as Class A, Class B and Class AB, where there is tradeoff between Crossover distortion and efficiency.
-But some musicians look for specific class to get the exact sound they are desirous of.
+Amplifier circuits are further classified as Class A, Class B, and Class AB, where there is a tradeoff between Crossover distortion and efficiency.
+But some musicians look for specific classes to get the exact sound they are desirous of.

 Tremolo Bars